-48-HOUR FLASH SALE: Get up to 15% OFF The Dublin Pass!
-Sale runs Monday, June 19th through Tuesday, June 20th.
+SUMMER FLASH SALE: Get up to 15% OFF The Dublin Pass!
+Sale runs Sunday, July 16th through Wednesday, July 19th.
 Follow the link for details.

 Want to know if the Dublin Pass is worth it?
 Learn if it’s a good value for your Dublin travel plans by reading our complete Dublin Pass review.
 Enjoy!

 If you’ve never been to Dublin, you’re in for a treat!
 Dublin, Ireland is an old and proud city, packed with stories of heartbreaking setbacks and glorious triumphs.
 For many, a trip to Dublin fulfills a lifelong dream of getting in touch with their Irish heritage – making Dublin one of the most popular travel destinations in all of Europe.

 I had the opportunity to visit Dublin over St. Patrick’s Day, and – as expected – the atmosphere was contagious.
 The city felt electric, with celebrations happening on every corner.
 And although St. Patrick’s Day is certainly a special event, Dublin is a great city to visit any time of year.
 The city feels small and welcoming.
 It’s easily walkable, and you can hit most of the highlights in just a few days.

 While some of Dublin’s “must see sites” are free, most require an entry free.
 Additionally, many of the most popular attractions can have long lines, wasting valuable sightseeing time.
 Don’t let that scare you off.
 With “skip the line” access at Dublin’s busiest attractions (like the Guinness Storehouse), the Dublin Pass makes it easy to see most of Dublin’s top attractions in a short amount of time.
 But, is the Dublin Pass worth it?
 Let’s find out.